 Two of the city's most popular upscale dining areas are along the well-established restaurant row on West Randolph Street (just west of Wacker Drive) and along the streets that fan out from the Magnificent Mile.
 In addition, Wicker Park/Bucktown and East Ukrainian Village host a diverse sampling of newer options.

-Comfort food to Chicagoans is a deadly serious business (we're talking potential heart attack).
+Comfort food to Chicagoans is a deadly serious business.
 Test your arteries by sampling the Italian beef, deep-dish pizza, mammoth hot dogs and steaks that placate Chicagoans during the long winter months.
 However, some of the finest chefs in the nation run a myriad of restaurants that balance the scale.

 Chicagoans generally eat breakfast 7-10 am, lunch 11:30 am-2:30 pm and dinner 7-10 pm.